Lakes Region Conservation Corps Site Descriptions

 Squam-Lakes-Association-Logo.png

-Squam Lakes Association: 2025 Full-Term positions open (9 positions)
+Squam Lakes Association: 2025 Full-Term positions filled

 The Squam Lakes Association is a non-profit conservation organization that works to conserve the natural beauty, peaceful character, and resources of the Squam watershed.
 Through conservation, education, and low-impact recreation, the Squam Lakes Association promotes the protection, careful use, and shared enjoyment of the Squam Lakes Region.